-Definition: A Program Management Review (PMR) is a meeting to discuss the current status and issues of a project or program.
+Definition: A Program Management Review (PMR) is a management-led meeting to discuss the current status and issues of a project or program.

 Purpose of the Program Management Review (PMR)

-The purpose of the PMR to communicate program status to stakeholders and team members regarding cost, schedule, and performance.
+The purpose of the PMR is to communicate the program status to stakeholders and team members regarding cost, schedule, and performance.
 The review will evaluate and discuss program status, issues, risks, resources, funding, schedule, deliverables, and any corrective action that needs to be taken.